Shashank123-wq-tech/Financial-Fraud-Detection/README.md

 ## Problem Statement

-Mobile money platforms are vulnerable to account-takeover fraud, where an attacker gains unauthorized control of a customer's account and attempts to drain it before the legitimate owner notices.
-In the simulation, this fraud pattern follows a consistent two-step chain: a **TRANSFER** that fully empties the victim's account balance, followed by a **CASH_OUT** that extracts the funds from the system via a mule account.
+Mobile money platforms are increasingly vulnerable to fraudulent transactions, particularly account-takeover attacks.
+Due to the private nature of financial data, publicly available datasets are scarce.
+This project uses the **PaySim** synthetic dataset, which simulates real-world mobile money transactions, to develop a machine learning model that accurately distinguishes fraudulent transactions from legitimate ones in a highly imbalanced dataset.

-Empirical analysis of the full dataset (6 Millions transactions) confirms fraud is structurally confined to these two transaction types:
+Empirical analysis of the full dataset **(6 Millions transactions)** confirms fraud is structurally confined to these two transaction types:

 | Type      | Transactions | Fraud cases | Fraud rate |